 If you're unable or prefer not to register, we simply ask that your companion always wear the proper vest or harness indicating their status as a service animal.
 In the rare case that a health and safety operational need arises, we may also ask that you provide us with documentation from a qualifying Ontario health professional to confirm the status of your companion.

 Persons with disabilities registered with us who require additional assistance with borrowing from the libraries are eligible to receive the following accommodations from us:

 - Book retrievals and deliveries to the library location of your choice.

 - Extension of loans beyond our standard loan and renewal periods if more time is needed, so long as no one else has asked for the item.

-- Designation of a proxy borrower to pick up or sign out books on your behalf – to do so, please fill out this form
+- Designation of a proxy borrower to pick up or sign out books on your behalf.

 - Access to alternate format library material.